adetonayusuf/fswithpowerbi/README.md

  - Give excel users access to PBI data

 ### Preparing the FS with power bi.
 The data will be extracted from the company's database
- - SQL to extract data from database using Azure data studio(Use database documentation to create SQL quaries to access the information needed.)
+ - SQL to extract data from database using Azure data studio.
  - Use power query to import & transform the data before creating the data model(At this point we have a power bi model that can refresh data from the database)
- -Build Inome statement in power bi - using dax formulas
+ - Build Inome statement in power bi - using dax formulas
  - Build balance sheet in power bi - using dax formulas
- - Give then access to analyse the data in excel Financial Statements overview
+ - Give then access to analyse the data in excel

+### Financial Statements overview
  These three statements helps us measure the financial performace and health of a company
- - Income statement - Statement of Operation, Profit and Loss Statement P&L
-	- measure financial statement over a period of time(Revenues, Expenses, Profit or Loss)
+ - Income statement - Statement of Operation, Profit and Loss Statement P&L measure financial statement over a period of time(Revenues, Expenses, Profit or Loss)

-- Balance Sheet - Statement of Financial Position
-	- Gives the snapshot of assets, liabilities and equity at a specific point in time
+- Balance Sheet - Statement of Financial Position - Gives the snapshot of assets, liabilities and equity at a specific point in time

-- Statement of Cash flow - Cash flow statement
-  - Measures the movement of cash in and out of the buisness over a period of time( Operating, Investing & Financing)
+- Statement of Cash flow - Cash flow statement - Measures the movement of cash in and out of the buisness over a period of time( Operating, Investing & Financing)

-The information in the 3 above financial reports can be use to create financial ratios which provide a further measures of financial performance about
+ ### The information in the 3 above financial reports can be use to create financial ratios which provide a further measures of financial performance about
 	- Liquidity
 	- Leverage
 	- Efficiency